datalad-handbook/book/docs/intro/narrative.rst

 of problem set or that extra increase in skill or understanding, you'll have to do a detour into some of the "hidden" parts of the book:
-When there are command options or explanations that go beyond basics and best practices, we hide them in special book sections in order to not be too distracting for anyone only interested in the basics.
+When there are command options or explanations that go beyond basics and best practices, we put them in special boxes in order to not be too distracting for anyone only interested in the basics.
 You can decide for yourself whether you want to check them out: